GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The design of the following treatise is to investigate the fundamental laws of those operations of the mind by which reasoning is performed; to give expression to them in the symbolical language of a Calculus, and upon this foundation to establish the science of Logic and construct its method.
+> ### Like a financial debt, the technical debt incurs interest payments, which come in the form of the extra effort that we have to do in future development because of the quick and dirty design choice.
 >
-> ~ *George Boole*
+> ~ *Martin Fowler*

 ---
 ## 🏎 Quick Facts